David Plouffe: 2009–2011

-2011–2013: Senior Advisor to the President
+2011–2013: Senior Advisor to President Obama

 In January 2011, Plouffe joined the White House as Assistant to the President and Senior Advisor.
 Plouffe replaced David Axelrod as Senior Advisor when Axelrod returned to Chicago to help run President Obama's 2012 re-election campaign.

 In his role as senior advisor, Plouffe led the crafting of White House strategy and communicating the president's message.
 He attended the president on his domestic and overseas visits, including the May 2011 state visit to the UK.

 After a successful reelection and inauguration of President Obama, Plouffe departed the White House in January 2013.
 During a national news event, on his final day in the White House, Plouffe was singled out by the president saying, "What people don't always realize, because he doesn't like to show it, is the reason he does this stuff is because he cares deeply about people.
 And he cares about justice, and he cares about making sure that everybody gets a shot in life.
 And, those values have motivated him to do incredible things, and were it not for him, we would not have been as effective a White House and I probably wouldn't be here."

-Career after the White House
+Post-White House career

 After leaving the White House in early 2013, Plouffe became a contributor for Bloomberg TV and ABC News.

 In April 2013, Plouffe was inducted into the American Association of Political Consultants Hall of Fame.

 Plouffe met with Hillary Clinton in mid-2013 to help out in her campaign for president, having claimed that Clinton approached him first.
-In September 2015, Plouffe reportedly played a key role in convincing Vice President Joe Biden not to challenge Clinton, telling Biden "not to end his career in embarrassment with a third place finish in Iowa, according to multiple accounts of the meeting".
+In September 2015, Plouffe reportedly played a key role in convincing Vice President Joe Biden not to challenge Clinton, telling Biden "not to end his career in embarrassment with a third place finish in Iowa", according to multiple accounts of the meeting.

 In the summer of 2014, rumors circulated that Plouffe might return to the White House as Chief of Staff.
 On August 5, 2014, Plouffe denied he planned to return at a Politico Playbook lunch, and White House Press Secretary Josh Earnest said he did not expect Chief of Staff Denis McDonough to depart.

 On August 19, 2014, Plouffe was appointed as Senior Vice President of Policy and Strategy at Uber.
+The company had just raised $18.2 billion in its most recent funding round.
+Uber at the time was facing heavy regulatory hurdles and the hiring of Plouffe was seen as a way for the company to get these regulations lifted.